-Monster Hunter Rise is finally out worldwide on Nintendo Switch and it is well worth your time.
-Read my review here.
+Monster Hunter Rise is finally out worldwide on PS5, PS4, Xbox platforms, Xbox Game Pass, PC Game Pass, Nintendo Switch, and Steam.
+Read my Switch review here, PC review here, and PS5 review here.
 The newest Monster Hunter game brings a lot of new mechanics to the franchise and it is an absolute joy to play.
 Read my review here.
 While not as accessible as Monster Hunter World and Iceborne, Monster Hunter Rise is a perfect entry point and one of the best games you can play on Nintendo Switch right now.
-If you’re planning on getting it and have played earlier games or are completely new to Monster Hunter, this guide will help you out in the early parts of the game with the basics and some mid-game mechanics covered.
+If you’re planning on getting it and have played earlier games or are completely new to Monster Hunter, this Monster Hunter Rise tips and tricks guide will help you out in the early parts of the game with the basics and some mid-game mechanics covered.
 Here’s what you need to know.

 Eat before quests in Monster Hunter Rise

 This is the most important thing for not just beginners but everyone who plays Monster Hunter Rise.
 Go to the canteen and eat a meal to give yourself bonus health and stamina in addition to various food effects like better healing, elemental resistance, and more.
 Meals cost 200 Zenny or 100 Kamura Points.
 You can even set up combinations of Dango here for intended effects to save time on your hunts.